connectrv/Questionpapers/README.md

 # Question Papers
 Repository of all the Indian colleges and entrance exam question papers.

-You can find all the question papers and even add your college or any entrance exam question papers you have.
+You can find all the Question papers and even add your College or any Entrance exam question papers you have.

 ## Contribution